 Whiplash: Whiplash injuries are almost exclusively associated with car wrecks.
 A whiplash occurs when the head moves back and forth at a violent pace.
 You’ll immediately know you’ve experienced whiplash when you feel the pain sweep over your neck and back along with the dizziness.

 Most of the time whiplash injuries heal over in a week or two.
 Other times whiplash can be more serious and can cause memory loss, blurred vision, and sleep apnea.

-If you’ve been in a car accident in Colorado Springs or Pueblo, there’s a good chance you’ll have to fight an insurance company to make sure your livelihood and health are protected.
+If you’ve been in a car accident in Colorado Springs, there’s a good chance you’ll have to fight an insurance company to make sure your livelihood and health are protected.
 Don’t take on that fight alone.